embeddedalpha/STM32F103C8T6/Firmware/CAN/README.md

  CAN_BitRate_10_kbps     10
 ````

-<h4> The CAN.h contains the following functions which can be called in appilcation. </h4>
+<h4> The CAN.h contains the following functions which can be called in application. </h4>

 ``` javascript
 int CAN_Initialization_Mode(void);